 Not only that in around 2 / 3 talk time was talked about in the past tense, also in the remaining third it usually stayed in public places.
 Well-sounding, beautiful meant, but little concrete, because it was not said, what ultimately the person really does.
 Far more dramatic was the lack of passion.

-It remains what was observed throughout the election campaign: In my perception, there are two technocrats who describe what was or is and what "one" would have to change.
+What remains has been observed throughout the election campaign: In my perception, two technocrats are talking about what was or is and what “one” should change.
 But everything is very flat.
-An "up-or-down" in the voice, a real enthusiastic facial expressions?
-Both were as good as not heard and seen.
+An "up-or-down" in the voice, a real enthusiastic facial expression?
+Both could hardly be heard or seen.

 Lack of presence